Dental Implants to Fix Your Smile in Rockville, MD

 For a few days following each step of the process, you may be directed to eat a soft food diet and to manage pain with over-the-counter pain relievers and warm compresses.
 Antibiotics may also be prescribed.

-If your pain is unmanageable with over-the-counter medications, you have significant bleeding, or you have difficulty opening and closing your mouth, call your dentist.
+If your pain is unmanageable with over-the-counter medications, you have any bleeding, or you have difficulty opening and closing your mouth, call your dentist.

 Some things you can do to keep your dental implants in the best condition possible include: